How the UAW strikes could impact car shoppers

 These centers are essentially warehouses that ship out parts to dealerships.
 That means that although these new strikes won't cause much disruption to vehicle manufacturing, they could relatively quickly start to interfere with vehicle repairs.

-Pete DeVito is with a union that represents workers at car dealerships.
+Pete DeVito is with the United Service Workers Union, which represents workers at car dealerships.
 He says this is a major escalation by the UAW, especially from a car owner's perspective.

 It could mean cars that need repairs are stuck at dealerships or body shops "for two months, for three months, when it should be there for two or three weeks, because they can't get a part," he says.
 "Now, in some cases, dealers – like with cars – have been stockpiling as many parts as they can get their hands on ... but that can only last so long."